 Stop managing the impression you make on others.
 Start focusing on the impression you make on yourself.

 How can you start using power poses to prepare for situations where you need to be confident?
 Job interviews, presentations, meetings and sales pitches are all situations that can benefit from power poses.

 Hold power poses for two minutes.
-They will give you confidence, and they will make you feel powerful, confident and in charge.
+They will give you confidence and make you feel powerful, confident, and in charge.
 The result is that you will convey yourself with pride, presence and pose.

 How to use power poses to prepare yourself and create presence:

 - Present with a good and open posture.

 - Mind your posture throughout the day.